md844108/promt_engg_Introduction_plus_Guidelines/README.md

 # promt_engg_Introduction_plus_Guidelines
 ## AIM :
-Aim : You'll iteratively analyze and refine your prompts to generate marketing copy from a product fact sheet.
-You will summarize the text with a focus on specific topics.
+Aim : Understand about prompt engineering and how we can ask question to LLM to get answer perfect and structure manner.

 ## References
   Introduction: https://learn.deeplearning.ai/chatgpt-prompt-eng/lesson/1/introduction